 Originally from Montreal, Quebec, I currently live on the traditional territories of the Lkwungen-speaking peoples on the Coast Salish Sea.
-I am an Assistant Professor with the Department of Geography at the University of Victoria (2013), and recently completed a SSHRC Postdoctoral fellow with the Institute for Resources, Environment and Sustainability at the University of British Columbia (2013-2015).
+I am an Assistant Professor with the Department of Geography at the University of Victoria, and an Associate Faculty with the School of Leadership Studies at Royal Roads University.
 At the intersection of feminist political ecology and environmental justice, my research is focused on contested processes and spaces of citizen engagement.
 In particular, my research speaks directly to the nexus of the questions “what conditions are needed for new models of research to flourish, particularly the co-creation of knowledge with the public, private and non-profit sector?” and “what will be the outcomes of global pressures on accessibility and availability of food, water and energy?”
 Uncovering the interwoven and complex relationships between the political, economic and social factors with environmental issues has been central to my work.
-My MA, doctoral and postdoctoral research have all been strongly rooted in the investigation of innovations in community-based economic development, participatory governance and public policy related to water, sanitation and waste with informal and underserved communities in urban Canada, Brazil, Ghana and South Africa.
+My MA, doctoral and postdoctoral research have all been strongly rooted in the investigation of innovations in community-driven development, participatory governance and public policy related to water, sanitation and waste with informal and underserved communities in urban Canada, Brazil, Ghana and South Africa.

 From a methodological perspective, I am particularly interested in the critical theory and practice of Participatory Action Research, and other approaches to research that value and strengthen community knowledge and interrogate traditional structures of power in decision-making.
 The integration of creative visual methodologies, and use of participatory video in particular, has been at the heart of my research and engagement approach.
 I am particularly keen on strengthening structures where communities can gain access to creative communication avenues, promoting enhanced dialogue with government and the wider community, and ultimately leading to increased quality of life and citizenship.